Michigan Power Of Attorney

 When you cannot make healthcare decisions for yourself a Healthcare Power of Attorney can make medical decisions for you.
 With this document in place your family or patient advocate has legal authority to make healthcare decisions for you.
 Without a Healthcare Power of Attorney, if you become ill the courts are the last resort for making your healthcare decisions.
 The court will appoint a guardian to make healthcare decisions for you.

 Durable Power of Attorney for Finances

 If you are sick and become unable to manage your money, a well drafted Durable Power of Attorney for Finances will save you from going through probate court if you have to do nursing care or Medicaid planning.
-If you don not have a Durable Power of Attorney for Finances and fall ill, the courts will appoint a conservator to manage your finances.
+If you don’t have a Durable Power of Attorney for Finances and fall ill, the courts will appoint a conservator to manage your finances.
 A power of attorney is drawn up in the presence of an attorney and witnesses to formally determine who you wish to leave in charge of your finances and legal affairs when you are no longer fit to do so.
 You can see an example of a Michigan Durable (financial) Power of Attorney form here.

 Other related documents/aspects that are relevant when discussing power of attorney include: advance directives, release of information, and a living will.